BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Ooh!
 Imagine starting out in astronomy at a time when Saturn is just a plain globe without its show-piece!
 I've seen Saturn without its rings three times in my astro-life, so far.
 I wonder how many times I will see it again before I drift off to join the orbiting spheres?

-Pic: Paul and I with the newly remounted AZ 14" Newtonian pictured
+Pic: Paul Money (right in pic) and I with the newly remounted AZ

 What I like about observing Saturn:

-Note: In 2025 the rings are edge on, which is a sight to see in itself, but robs newcomers to the hobby of the most spectacular sight!
+Note: In December 2025 the rings are edge on, which is a sight to see in itself, but robs newcomers to the hobby of the most spectacular sight!
 Saturn's moons are usually more difficult to identify because they aren't all strung out in a line, like Jupiter's, and that is because of the 29 degree tilt of Saturn's axis.
 When there are no rings to be seen, the Saturnian satellites do string out and can more readily be identified.
 There are at least five that can be easily followed with a 150mm telescope.
+The rings will be fully open again in 2040.

 Location Pic:

-The house in Bennett Road.
+The villa in Bennett Road, Crumpsall.
 There were four flats and my bed-sitting room in this building.
 I spent about a year living here, following my insatiable passions for both astronomy and Deby Ryan.
+I played my guitar, built radio-controlled model aeroplanes and observed if clear from that room to keep me occupied.
+We watched the story of the Falkland War unfold on the news on my little B&W TV set.
+I also visited several local astronomical societies (on my bicycle!) whilst I lived there.

 Stephen James O'Meara (left in the pic) is famous for observing this planet.
 He was the NASA adviser on Uranus' rotation period for the Voyager 2 mission.
 He gauged the rotation period using nothing more than a 9” refractor to within ten minutes of the actual figure of 17h 13m 35s.
 A truly remarkable feat.